Osarii/enterprise-data-reconciliation/README.md

 Rows With Issues

-Issue Breakdown
+The platform also displays an Issue Breakdown.

+Example:

+Duplicate ID        1
+Invalid Amount      2
+Suspicious ID       3
+Unexpected Column   2

 Normalization Engine

+Before comparing textual information, selected values are normalized.

-Text normalization includes:
+Current normalization includes:

-trimming whitespace
+Trimming whitespace

-collapsing repeated spaces
+Collapsing repeated spaces

-lowercase conversion
+Lowercase conversion

-removing diacritics
+Removing diacritics

-Examples:
+For example:

 Medical Solutions CR
  medical solutions cr
 MEDICAL SOLUTIONS CR

-are equivalent after normalization.
+are considered equivalent after normalization.

 Likewise:

 Café Central
 CAFE CENTRAL

-can produce a Normalized Match.
+can produce a normalized match.

 Configurable Reconciliation Rules

+The reconciliation engine supports configurable comparison rules.

-Current configurable rules include:
+Current options include:

-customer normalization
+Customer normalization

-status normalization
+Status normalization

-amount tolerance
+Amount tolerance

-exact ID matching
+Exact ID matching

 ID matching intentionally remains exact.

-Amount Tolerance

-Amount comparison can operate in:
+Monetary Comparison

+Monetary values can use strict comparison or an absolute tolerance rule.

-Strict Mode
+Strict example:

-or:

-Absolute Tolerance
+120000
+120001

+produces:

+Difference

-Example with tolerance ±5:
+With a configured tolerance of ±5:

 ERP amount: 5000
 CRM amount: 5003

-Difference = 3
-Tolerance  = 5
+can produce:

-→ Tolerance Match
+Tolerance Match

-But:
+while:

 ERP amount: 10000
 CRM amount: 10020

-Difference = 20
-Tolerance  = 5
+still produces:

-→ Difference
+Difference

-Tolerance Matches are successful reconciliations and do not appear as exceptions.

-Reconciliation Outcomes
+Reconciliation Results

-The engine classifies records into six outcomes:
+The reconciliation engine classifies records into six main outcomes.

 Exact Match

-Raw values match exactly.
+All relevant values match exactly.

+ERP = CRM

 Normalized Match

-Differences disappear after configured text normalization.
+Values are not textually identical but become equivalent after normalization.

+Example:

+ERP: Café Central
+CRM: CAFE CENTRAL

+Result:

+Normalized Match

+Normalized matches are considered successful reconciliations and do not appear as exceptions.

 Tolerance Match

-A configured reconciliation rule accepts the difference.
+Values differ but are accepted by a configured reconciliation rule.

+Example:

+ERP amount: 5000
+CRM amount: 5003
+Tolerance: ±5

+Result:

+Tolerance Match

+Tolerance Matches are successful reconciliations and do not appear as exceptions.

 Difference

-The record exists in both systems but contains a meaningful discrepancy.
+The record exists in both systems but contains meaningful discrepancies.

+Example:

-Only ERP
+ERP amount: 120000

-The record exists only in ERP.

-Only CRM
+CRM amount: 120100

-The record exists only in CRM.

-Exception Management

-Exceptions include only real reconciliation problems:
+Result:

 Difference

 Only ERP

+The record exists in ERP but does not exist in CRM.

 Only CRM

-Successful matches are excluded:

-Exact Match

-Normalized Match

-Tolerance Match

-The Exceptions workflow supports:

-search

-type filters

-Pending / Reviewed states

-individual review status

-bulk visible review

-bulk pending reset
+The record exists in CRM but does not exist in ERP.

 Reconciliation Metrics

-Current metrics include:
+The platform generates business-oriented reconciliation metrics including:

 ERP Records